frankmorgner/vsmartcard/doc/index.rst

 Download
 ========

-You can download the latest release of vsmartcard here.
+You can download the latest release of vsmartcard `here <https://sourceforge.net/projects/vsmartcard/files/vsmartcard_2011-05-20.tar.gz/download>`_.

-Alternatively you can check out the source code from our subversion repository.
+Alternatively you can check out the source code from our `subversion repository <https://sourceforge.net/projects/vsmartcard/develop>`_.

 Contribute
 ==========

 If you want to contribute to the vsmartcard project you're more than welcome.
-You can file bugs or submit patches using our bugtracker.
+You can file bugs or submit patches using our `bugtracker <https://sourceforge.net/tracker/?group_id=272257>`_.

 Indices and tables
 ==================